 A Boston native, Ms. Eddy's professional concert debut was with Boston Baroque in Vivaldi's Gloria at Sanders Theater and Portsmouth Music Hall.
 She has since had several reengagements, including Messagiera and Speranza in L'Orfeo, and Valletto and Amore. in L'incoronazione di Poppea.
 Boston audiences have also heard her in various roles with Boston University's Opera Institute, including her signature Cherubino, Nancy in Albert Herring, Tieresias in the staged premiere of Merryman's Antigone, and, most memorably, as Sesto in La clemenza di Tito.

 Sandra Piques Eddy was the first place New England Regional Winner of the 2000 Metropolitan Opera National Council Auditions and a National Semi-finalist.
 She has won competitions a both Opera Lirica and the Boston Conservatory.
 Ms. Eddy graduated from Boston University’s School for the Arts with a master’s degree in Vocal Performance, and was an apprentice artist at the Boston Opera Institute.
 Additionally, she is a 2002 recipient of the Shoshana Foundation Richard Gold Career Grant.
 In May 2017, Sandra was honored with Boston Conservatory's Distinguished Alumni Award.
-Ms Eddy is delighted to join the roster as visiting artist at Longy School of Music for her second year.
+Ms Eddy is delighted to be on the roster at Longy School of Music as a visiting artist for her fourth year.